In the Highlands of Guatemala

 “One of my brothers was identified a few years ago by forensic scientists after they uncovered mass graves containing the human remains of 558 people at Creompaz,” he recounted.
 “A second brother disappeared from the nearby municipality of Tactic but he has never been accounted for.”

-Last year, Morán Ical and about 25 other residents of San Cristóbal participated in a creative educational project led by Dr. Ruud van Akkeren, an anthropologist, professor and ethno-historian who has been working closely with Maya communities, NGO officials and local educators for more than 20 years.
+Last year, Morán Ical and about 25 other residents of San Cristóbal Verapaz participated in a creative educational project led by Dr. Ruud van Akkeren, an anthropologist, professor and ethno-historian who has been working closely with Maya communities, NGO officials and local educators for more than 20 years.

-Having written extensively on ancient Maya culture, including numerous scholarly articles and books, Van Akkeren took a clear divergence from his traditional teaching approach and asked members of the San Cristóbal community to collaborate and write the chapters of a new textbook themselves.
+Having written extensively on ancient Maya culture, including numerous scholarly articles and books, Van Akkeren took a clear divergence from his traditional teaching approach and asked members of the San Cristóbal Verapaz community to collaborate and write the chapters of a new textbook themselves.

-The book, titled “Tras las huellas del puma” (Following in the footsteps of the puma), explores the pre-Hispanic history of the Poq’omchi’-speaking people of San Cristóbal.
+The book, titled “Tras las huellas del puma” (Following in the footsteps of the puma), explores the pre-Hispanic history of the Poq’omchi’-speaking people of San Cristóbal Verapaz.
 During colonial times, San Cristóbal was known as San Cristóbal Kaqkoj or “Puma” in the Poq’omchi’ language.
 The Kaqkoj or Puma, explained Van Akkeren, was the founding lineage of the town, hence the book’s namesake.

 Working closely with Verdad y Vida, an NGO (non-governmental organization) based in Guatemala’s capital, Van Akkeren’s workshops and teaching methods aim to help surviving Maya who suffered during the internal conflict, to heal by recovering historical memory and reconstructing a connection to their ancestral past.